AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/views_and_dialogs.md

     return {
         showDependencies: function (dependencyPath) {
-        	// use the views module to open a view called "dependency" passing this view a custom resource query parameters return views.open('dependency', {}, {
+        	// use the views module to open a view called "dependency" passing this view a custom resource query parameter return views.open('dependency', {}, {
                 resource: encodeURIComponent(dependencyPath)
             });